-One of the main reasons to visit Crete is to see the remains of the Minoan civilization in the first place.
+Aside from the beautiful beaches and warm weather, one of the main reasons to visit Crete is to see the remains of the Minoan civilization.
 The Palace of Knossos is a world-famous site attracting millions of people every year.
 The Koules Fortress is another must-see attraction in Heraklion.
 A walk around the Old Town will bring you closer to the spirit of Crete.
-Make a photo on the Lion Square and check out for gifts at the Old Market.
+While you're there, make sure to take a photo on Lion Square and check the Old Market for gifts and souvenirs.

 Arguably this is the site Crete is most famous for.
 The remains of the ancient palace of Knossos are situated just a few miles south of Heraklion, and you can reach it using the city bus.
 The monumental complex dates back to the second millennium BC – some of the buildings still stand and you can some of the beautiful frescoes (most of the originals are stored at the Heraklion Archaeological Museum anyway).
-The cost of the regular ticket is 15 Euro.
-There is an option to be accompanied by a guide to tell you more about the site, but you can make the walk around on your own terms.
 Be prepared to wait at the entrance - Knossos is a must-see for the tourists.
 Sometimes it might take up to one hour before it’s your turn to get in.
-Be patient – the place worth the waiting.
+Be patient, the place worth the wait.

 Crete was under Venetian rule for about four and a half centuries before it fell under the Ottoman Empire in the 1660s.
 Koules Fortress (Castello a Mare in Italian) was probably one of the primary representations of that period when Heraklion was a part of the maritime empire of Venice.
 Built in the early 16th century when the town was still called Candia, the fort still looks a lot like the way it was five hundred years ago.
-The best part is you don’t have to leave Heraklion to visit it - Koules Fortress is located near the city center right next to the port.
-The fort is open to visitors every day except Monday (8.30-19.00 from 1st of April to 31st of October, 8.30-15.00 during the winter period) and the entrance fee is only 2 Euro.
+The best part is you don’t have to leave Heraklion to visit it - Koules Fortress is located near the city centre right next to the port.
+The fort is open to visitors every day except Monday.

 You don`t have to leave the city to see the dazzling views and get in touch with the scent of old times.
-The Old Town is located next to the modern center of Heraklion so that the traveler can witness the past and the present of the largest city in Crete in a matter of several.
+The Old Town is located next to the modern centre of Heraklion so that the traveller can witness the past and the present of the largest city in Crete in a matter of several.
 The narrow, steep streets of the Old Town will bring you back in the centuries of Venetian and Ottoman rule.
-From above the traveler can find the perfect spot for an Instagram image – make a selfie with the sea, the port, and the Koules fortress behind your back.
+From above the traveller can find the perfect spot for an Instagram image - take a selfie with the sea, the port, and the Koules fortress behind your back.